Microsoft Graph Permissions

 Service account minimal requirements:

-- Must be assigned at least an Office 365 E1 license
+- Must have at least an active Office 365 E1 license

-- Must have an enabled license to Microsoft Teams
+- Must have an active license to Microsoft Teams

-- Must have an enabled license to Exchange Online and its Exchange Online mailbox must be provisioned
+- Must have an active Exchange Online license and its Exchange Online mailbox provisioned, if the

-- Why: To send email notifications in a secure way inside customer's domain, respecting internal mail flow rules
+- Why: To send email notifications and actionable messages in a secure way inside customer's domain, respecting internal mail flow rules

 Learn how to setup the service account (opens new window)